opendatacube/datacube-ows/docs/configuration.rst

   ]

-If you want to reuse chunks of config in json, or wish to combine json with and python in your configuration, the following convention applies in both Python and JSON:
+If you want to reuse chunks of config in JSON, or wish to combine JSON with and Python in your configuration, the following convention applies in both Python and JSON:

 Any JSON or Python element that forms the full configuration tree or a subset of it,